duritong/trocla/README.md

 Be default trocla uses moneta to store the passwords and can use any kind of key/value based storage supported by moneta for trocla.
 By default it uses a simple yaml file.
-However, since version 0.2.0 trocla also supports a pluggable store backend which allows you to write your custom backend.
+However, since version 0.2.0 trocla also supports a pluggable storage backend which allows you to write your custom backend.
 See more about stores below.

 ## Usage